San Francisco police seize building from protesters, 26 arrested

 The police raid occurred with no violence or injuries, Fong said.
 In January, an attempt by Occupy demonstrators to hold a vacant hotel turned violent, as they threw Bibles and furniture at officers below, police said.

-Reporting by Emmett Berg; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston and Xavier Briand
+Reporting by Emmett Berg; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston and Eric Beech